Anna of Tyrol: Marriage and coronation

 Upon reaching adulthood, Anna began to receive offers of marriage.
 The first proposal was made in 1603 by King Sigismund III of Poland (then a widower), but Emperor Rudolf II didn't give his consent.
-Then the Emperor expressed his intention to marry the princess and sent his court painter to Innsbruck, to make a portrait of his intended bride.
-Once the Emperor showed his interest in Anna, her mother stopped taking other marriage proposals for her, but soon Rudolf II retracted his proposal.
-The Emperor's younger brother Archduke Matthias also began to woo her, and some time later, Rudolf II allowed the marriage of his brother to his former fiancée.
+Then the emperor expressed his intention to marry the princess and sent his court painter to Innsbruck, to make a portrait of his intended bride.
+Once the emperor showed his interest in Anna, her mother stopped taking other marriage proposals for her, but soon Rudolf II retracted his proposal.
+The emperor's younger brother Archduke Matthias also began to woo her, and some time later, Rudolf II allowed the marriage of his brother to his former fiancée.

 Anna and Matthias (at that point already King of Hungary and Bohemia) married on 4 December 1611 in Vienna at the Augustinian Church; bride and groom were first cousins –Matthias' father Emperor Maximilian II was an elder brother of Anna's father, Archduke Ferdinand II.
 Matthias, although he was already in his fifties, hoped to sire an heir with his 26-year-old wife.
 Four years later, when Anna became slightly stout, rumors began at the imperial court that she had finally become pregnant.
 But soon courtiers began to joke that her corpulence was not related to a pregnancy but because she had a very good appetite.
 Ultimately, the union was childless.

 On 21 May 1612 Matthias was elected King of Germany and Holy Roman Emperor.
 Anna was crowned Holy Roman Empress and Queen of Germany in Frankfurt on 15 June 1612, two days after her husband, re-assuming the tradition of the coronation of emperors' wives.
-She was the first crowned Empress since Eleanor of Portugal.
+She was the first crowned empress since Eleanor of Portugal.
 Anna was also crowned Queen of Hungary on 25 March 1613 in Pressburg and Queen of Bohemia on 10 January 1616 in Prague.

 Called the "Good-natured and loving Empress", she had a great influence over her husband, jointly with Matthias' mistress Susana Wachter.
 Contemporaries called both spouses the "Working Couple" (de: Arbeitspaar).
 Upon his wife's request Matthias transferred the Imperial court from Prague to Vienna, and soon, thanks to their joint efforts, the new court was one of the centers of European culture.
-The Empress was also noted for the special protection she provided to her Tyroleans subjects, arranging different positions for them at court.
+The empress was also noted for the special protection she provided to her Tyrolean subjects, arranging different positions for them at court.
 As a devout Catholic, she refused to talk to or interact with Protestant courtiers.
 Like her mother, Anna collected relics, especially from the holy ascetics.
 She also patronized the Capuchins, and later played an important role in the Austrian Counter-Reformation.
 For her devotion to the Roman Catholic Church, Pope Paul V awarded the Empress with the Golden Rose.